-3.1 Members are asked to comment on a repurposing of earmarked reserves amounting to £507k to enable a one-off payment to providers of larger residential and nursing care homes within the Caerphilly County Borough, equivalent to £1,000 per bed that is either currently commissioned by Caerphilly CBC or is vacant.
+- A one-off payment is made to providers of larger residential and nursing care homes within the Caerphilly County Borough, equivalent to £1,000 per bed that is either currently commissioned by Caerphilly CBC or is vacant. - A one-off payment is made to providers of small residential care homes within the Caerphilly County Borough, equivalent to £250 per bed that is either currently commissioned by Caerphilly CBC or is vacant.